Hamilton Apartments (Lancaster, Pennsylvania)

-Hamilton Apartments are two historic apartment buildings located at Lancaster, Lancaster County, Pennsylvania.
+The Hamilton Apartments are two historic apartment buildings which are located in Lancaster, Lancaster County, Pennsylvania.
 They were built in 1906, and are three-story brick and stone buildings.

+The buildings were added to the National Register of Historic Places in 1984.

+History and architectural features

 The Historic Hamilton Suites in Lancaster, PA, sold for $3.1 million, or about $50,000 per unit, in a sale between private investors.

-The 58-unit, 38,300-square-foot apartments were built for Hamilton L. Miller, a Chicago businessman, by contractor Herman Wohlsen in the Chicago commercial style, with some art nouveau details.
+The fifty-eight-unit, 38,300-square-foot apartments were built for Hamilton L. Miller, a Chicago businessman, by contractor Herman Wohlsen in the Chicago commercial style, with some Art Nouveau details.
 It was the first large building in Lancaster used exclusively for apartments.

-In 2009 the apartments, together with a small neighboring building, were sold for $3.1 million, or about $50,000 per unit, to a group that included Dan Kreider.
+In 2009, the apartments, together with a small neighboring building, were sold for $3.1 million, or about $50,000 per unit, to a group that included Dan Kreider.

 It was added to the National Register of Historic Places in 1984.